i2y/wasabi/README.md

 # Wasabi
-Wasabi is a cross-platform desktop GUI toolkit designed for Gophers.
+Wasabi is a cross-platform UI framework for creating desktop and web applications using only Go.

-## Introduction
-The aim of Wasabi is to provide an exceptional framework that allows Gophers to easily create and distribute desktop GUI applications across various operating systems.
-Experimentally, Wasabi can also be utilized to create single-page web applications that run on a browser.

 ## Features
-- Wasabi allows you to write HTML/CSS-based UIs in Go.
-If you have a basic understanding of HTML/CSS, you can quickly and easily create simple desktop applications in Go.
+- Wasabi enables you to create both desktop and web apps using only Go.
+A little knowledge of HTML/CSS can help.
-- Wasabi is compatible with any CSS framework or web component.
-For example, you can use it in combination with [Tailwind CSS](https://tailwindcss.com/) and [daisyUI](https://daisyui.com/).
+- It works seamlessly with CSS frameworks like [Tailwind CSS](https://tailwindcss.com/) and [daisyUI](https://daisyui.com/).
+- It simplifies development by unifying backend and frontend, minimizing data transfer and eliminating the need for JavaScript or APIs.
+- It has declarative UI flavor.

 ## A Quick Overview
 This example showcases a simple counter application created using Wasabi.